thewillyhuman/willyOS-c/README.md

     // stack staus: [3, 1]
 ```

-Use the IsEmpty IsFull to check quickly the status of the stack;
+Use the IsEmpty IsFull to check quickly the status of the stack:

 ```C#
     Console.WriteLine(bigStack.IsEmty);